CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 ---
 title: The Podfile
-description: Learn all about the Podfile, which is used to declare dependencies for your project
+description: Learn all about the Podfile, which is used to declare dependencies for your project.
 order: 2
 ---